 It’s okay to take a couple days to do these exercises, as it is important to understand who you are as a person.
 After you have completed these exercises, you can now move onto the next step, designing your dream life.

-RELATED: How to Live your Best Life
+RELATED: How to Find your True Self

 Design your dream life